azsry/phasmophobia_mechanics/README.md

 ## Generic VOIP recognition
 - Ghosts can react with your voice all throughout the game, even when you are not holding down a VOIP key
+- You must be in the ghost room to trigger a response
 - You must be in a room for more than 2 seconds for phrases to be recognised
 - Shy ghosts will not respond to you if there are multiple people in the room
 - Ghosts can react to their name at any time, even when you are not holding down a VOIP key, with a 20 second delay in between reactions